brigadecore/brigade/docs/topics/scripting.md

 The `after` and `error` events give you an opportunity to do some final processing (like maybe sending a message to your chat server) before exiting.

-At this point, we've taken a look at Acid's event system.
-But we haven't really done anything with Acid except log a few messages.
-Let's turn out attention toward Acid's ability to "script up" containers.
+At this point, we've taken a look at Brigade's event system.
+But we haven't really done anything with Brigade except log a few messages.
+Let's turn out attention toward Brigade's ability to "script up" containers.

 ## Jobs and Containers

-A typical Acid script divides up the workload like this:
+A typical Brigade script divides up the workload like this:

 - An _event handler_ declares how an event (`push`, `exec`) is processed
-- When Acid triggers an event, it creates a new `build`, which you can think of as "a specific run of your `acid.js` file.
+- When Brigade triggers an event, it creates a new `build`, which you can think of as "a specific run of your `brigade.js` file.
 - A build has several _jobs_, where each job starts a container
 - A job runs zero or more _tasks_ inside of a container